-C.6.4 Liquidity risk future profits
+C.6.4 Liquidity risk future profits 49

-C.6.5 Risk sensitivity
+C.6.5 Risk sensitivity 49

-C.7 Ot her information48
+C.7 An y other information 49

-D. VALUA ATION FOR SOLVENCY PURPOSES49
+D. VALUA ATION FOR SOLVENCY PURPOSES 50

-D.1 As sets52
+sets

-D.1.1 Explanation of the valuation differences per category of asset52
+D.1.1 Explanation of the valuation differences per category of asset

-D.1.2 Assessments that can fundamentally influence the valuation approaches55
+D.1.2 Assessments that can fundamentally influence the valuation approaches.

-D.2 Te chnical provisions57
+D.2 Te chnical provisions 58

-D.2.1 Life57
+D.2.1 Life 58

-D.2.2 (reinsu Description of the amounts that can be collected from reinsurance contracts rance recoverables)
+D.2.2 Description of the amounts that can be collected from reinsurance co (reinsurance recoverables)

-D.2.3 Description of the uncertainty level in Life60
+D.2.3 Description of the uncertainty level in Life 61

-D.2.4 differer Qualitative and quantitative explanation of the valuation differences per LOB, aces in the basics, methods and assumptions used61
+D.2.4 Qualitative and quantitative explanation of the valuation differences per differences in the basics, methods and assumptions used

-D.2.5 the tecl Significant simplifications and description of the level of uncertainty in calculating nnical provisions
+D.2.5 Significant simplifications and description of the level of uncertai calculating the technical provisions

-D.2.6 Calculation of the risk margin63
+D.2.6 Calculation of the risk margin 64

-D.3 Ot her liabilities63
+D.3 Ot her liabilities 64

-D.3.1 Explanation of the valuation differences per category of liability63
+D.3.1 Explanation of the valuation differences per category of liability 64

-D.3.2 Assessments that can fundamentally influence the valuation approaches64
+D.3.2 Assessments that can fundamentally influence the valuation approaches.
+66

-D.4 Alt ernative valuation methods65
+D.4 Alt ernative methods of valuation

-D.4.1 Alternative price determination for securities65
+D.4.1 Alternative price determination for securities 67

-D.5 Ot her information66
+D.5 Ot her information

-D.5.1 Currency conversion66
+D.5.1 Currency conversion

-D.5.2 Materiality66
+D.5.2 Materiality 67

-E. CAPITA AL MANAGEMENT67
+E. CAPITA AL MANAGEMENT 68

-E.1 Ov vn funds67
+E.1 Ov vn funds 68

-E.1.1.
-(Own funds according to IFRS68
+E.1.1. ( Own funds according to IFRS 69

-E.1.2.
-(Own funds pursuant to Solvency II
+E.1.2. ( Own funds pursuant to Solvency II 69

 E.1.3.
-E Explanation of the differences in valuation69
+E Explanation of the differences in valuation 70

-E.2 SC CR and MCR70
+E.2 SC CR and MCR 71

-E.3 Us e of the duration-based equity-risk sub-module in the calculation of the SCR72
+E.3 Us e of the duration-based equity-risk sub-module in the calculation of the SCF ₹73

-E.4 Dif ferences between the standard formula and any internal models used72
+E.4 Dif ferences between the standard formula and any internal models used 73

-E.5 No n-compliance with the MCR and SCR72
+n-compliance with the MCR and SCR

-E.6 An y other information73
+E.6 An y other information 73

 Annex 75

-Glossary 85
+Glossary 83

-Independe nt Auditor's Report86
+Independe nt Auditor's Report 84

-Note with regard to rounding: As a result of the use of automatic calculation aids, calculation differences caused by rounding may occur when adding up rounded amounts and percentages.
+Note with regard to figures and rounding: Note with regard to figures and rounding: In general, figures are presented as per thousand USD (kUSD).
+As a result of the use of automatic calculation aids, calculation differences caused by rounding may occur when adding up rounded amounts and percentages.
+Unless specified differently, calculations are based on data as per balance sheet date 31 December 2017.